Gankra/cargo-mommy/README.md

 >_
 ```

-If you try to make it into an alias, you should prefere poiting it to `cargo-mommy` directly,
+If you try to make it into an alias, you should prefer pointing it to `cargo-mommy` directly,
-we wouldn't want to break rustup toolchain picker, now would we?~
+we wouldn't want to break the rustup toolchain picker, now would we?~

 # Configuration